 Note: F.C. refers to field capacity

-If irrigation is available prior to seeding canola, prepare the field for seeding then irrigate heavily enough to firm the surface and wet the soil to the level of sub-surface moisture, usually one to two centimetres (0.5-0.75 inch).
-Leave the field to become surface dry, then seed.
-Do not irrigate between seeding and emergence, due to potential soil crusting.
-Depending on soil type and environmental conditions, a single irrigation to promote germination and emergence is usually all that is necessary until the crop is in the four- to six-leaf stage.
-Avoid over-irrigation during this period which can reduce the rate of crop growth and increase the level of seedling disease.
+If irrigation is available prior to seeding canola, prepare the field for seeding and then irrigate enough to firm the surface and wet the soil to the level of sub-surface moisture, usually one to two centimetres (0.5-0.75 inch) deep.
+Leave the field to become surface dry and then seed.
+Do not irrigate between seeding and emergence, as this can potentially lead to soil crusting.
+Depending on the soil type and environmental conditions, a single irrigation application for germination and emergence is usually all that is required until the crop is in the four- to six-leaf stage.
+Avoid over-irrigation during this period, which can reduce the crop’s growth rate and increase the risk of seedling diseases.

-Canola is quite susceptible to water logging and shows a yield reduction after only three days.
-Wet soils cause an oxygen deficiency, which reduces root respiration and growth.
-This reduces nutrient uptake, and if conditions persist, plants can die or prematurely senesce.
+Canola is susceptible to excess water and water logging and a yield reduction at harvest after only three consecutive days of water logging during the growing season is common.
+Wet soils cause an oxygen deficiency in the soil, which reduces root respiration and growth.
+Additionally, this reduces nutrient uptake, and if conditions persist, plants can prematurely die or senesce.

 Wet conditions can also cause leaching and denitrification of nitrogen and leaching of sulphur.
-Before investing in a fertilizer top up of nitrogen and sulphate sulphur, wait to see how the crop recovers from saturated soils.
-With wet conditions, roots may be shallow and not able to access nutrients once the soils begin to dry, so it is important to monitor closely.
+Before investing in a top up application of nitrogen and/or sulphate sulphur, wait and monitor crop recovery from saturated soils.
+In wet conditions, the plant roots may be too shallow and not be able to access nutrients once the soil begins to dry, which is why it is important to monitor this thoroughly.

-Wet conditions followed by warm sunny days may cause soil crusting, creating a physical barrier that stops seedlings from emerging.
+Wet conditions followed by warm, sunny days can cause soil crusting, creating a physical barrier that stops seedlings from emerging.
 If a few plants have emerged, it may be best to leave them rather than take measures to break up the crust.
 Two plants per square foot in late May or early June can be a viable crop if managed properly.
-However, if early in May and no plants have emerged and dead seedlings are found below the soil surface, reseeding can be an option.
+However, if it is early May and plants have not emerged and dead seedlings can be found below the soil surface, reseeding may be the best option moving forward.

-If no plants have emerged and the majority of the seeds have not germinated, a light harrowing might help but there is a lack of research to support this.
+If plants have not emerged and the majority of the seeds have not germinated, a light harrowing can help, but there is a lack of research to support this.
 Take care to ensure that the harrowing operation is not damaging germinated seedlings that are trying to emerge.

 Using a roller may be worse than harrowing.
 Instead of cracking up the soil surface, a roller could compact the topsoil and make the situation worse.

-Wind can blow seed and seedlings out of the ground or create a sandblasting effect.
-This can cause plants to tip over or break at the point of injury.
-This is more common under dry conditions and in livghter textured soils, where the crop will already be stressed.
+Wind can blow seed and seedlings out of the ground or create a sandblasting effect that can damage and shear recently emerged plants or cause plants to tip over or break at the point of injury.
+This is more common in dry conditions and in lighter textured soils, where the crop will already be stressed.
 It can also be worse on hilltops and side slopes facing into the wind.
-Assess the whole field before making a decision to reseed, or consider reseeding patches.
-If the wind damage only affects small patches or if the plant stand is still above 10-20 plants per square metre (one to two per square foot), then leaving the stand could be a better choice than reseeding the whole field.
+Assess the whole field before making a decision to reseed, or consider only reseeding patches of the field that requires it.
+If the wind damage only affects small patches, or if the plant stand is still above 10-20 plants per square metre (one to two per square foot), then leaving the stand could be a better choice than reseeding the whole field.

 If early season hail breaks off both cotyledons or snaps the stem, these plants usually do not survive.
 But while individual plants may die, a whole canola crop is fairly resilient to early season hail when it comes to overall yield potential.
 Canola can sometimes recover its yield potential at sub-optimal plant densities (below 30-40 plants per square metre or three to four plants per square foot) because the remaining seedlings take advantage of the reduced competition for light, moisture and nutrients.
 As a result, plants can grow larger, produce more branches, and develop more pods and seeds per pod, compensating for the lost plants.
 Regardless of that compensation, a thin stand will have less probability of achieving its maximum yield and it is likely to see delayed maturity, variable maturity and/or be less competitive with weeds.